jina-ai/jina/docs/advanced/experimental/kubernetes.md

 ```

 The following code deploys a search `Flow` on `Kubernetes`.
-In total, there are 9 `Kubernetes` deployments and services created
+In total, there are 9 `Kubernetes` deployments and services created.
 - one gateway
-- 3 x 2 shards, since the deployed `Executor` has 3 shards which have 2 replicas each
+- 2 x 3 shards, since the deployed `Executor` has 3 shards which have 2 replicas each
 - a head which is used to fan-out the request to the shards
 - a tail to fan-in and merge the search results from all shards